-The poly community is much smaller than the gay community (at least for now) and less organised and desirous of changes to laws – maybe that’s because they’ve got enough on their plates just navigating the complexities of their personal relationships.
-Without a sudden upswing in activism on their part, it’s hard to see how group marriage will be legalised, though Mark Henkel says that it will be coming within the decade.
+The poly community is much smaller than the gay community (at least for now) and less organized and desirous of changes to laws—maybe that's because they've got enough on their plates just navigating the complexities of their personal relationships.
+Without a sudden upswing in activism on their part, it's hard to see how group marriage will be legalized, though Mark Henkel says that it will be coming within the decade.

-He went on: “Polyamorous cohabitation is so new that society has not yet worked out how to apply the rights that monogamous couples enjoy to a multiparty cohabitation.
+He went on: "Polyamorous cohabitation is so new that society has not yet worked out how to apply the rights that monogamous couples enjoy to a multiparty cohabitation.
 These rights are going to have to be worked out on a case-by-case basis over time.
 Gay couples won their battles that way.
-Over a period of a couple of decades they litigated many cases dealing with child custody, pensions, tax issues, etc. It was only after those other rights and obligations were established – allowing gay relationships to become mainstream – did gay couples ultimately gain the privilege to participate in institutionalised monogamous marriage.”
+Over a period of a couple of decades they litigated many cases dealing with child custody, pensions, tax issues, etc. It was only after those other rights and obligations were established—allowing gay relationships to become mainstream—did gay couples ultimately gain the privilege to participate in institutionalized monogamous marriage."

-It’s unlikely that a legal struggle for poly rights like that is on the horizon, at least in the US – the framework of activists and organisations isn’t there yet.
-But even Alan, who doesn’t see polyamorists getting their day in court any time soon, said that change may be coming, if slowly.
+It's unlikely that a legal struggle for poly rights like that is on the horizon, at least in the US—the framework of activists and organizations isn't there yet.
+But even Alan, who doesn't see polyamorists getting their day in court anytime soon, said that change may be coming, if slowly.